 As time goes by, many people have seen basements with better eyes, making them an extra space in the house, beyond being a storage room.
 The problem comes with the height of these basements, which decreases compared to the rest of the rooms in an average home.
 Although the height of the basement can’t be increased without compromising the foundation of the house itself, we can decorate the ceiling in a way that creates a greater sense of spaciousness.
 For people with low-ceiling basements, here are some ideas for your basement.

-Ideas that less reduce the height of the ceiling:
+Ideas that reduce the height of the ceiling less:

 It may sound at least strange to roof the basement with metal plates, but apart from the fact that they lower the ceiling level very little, they also reflect light, so they are ideal for low-ceilinged basements, since with moderate lighting, the plates will be capable of increasing the brightness of the space.